anna099/hegel/actualisation/2-pleasure.md

 come to be objective self-consciousness *to itself*': now that there is love, some real satisfaction has been found.[^45] However, this satisfaction only takes the individual to a certain point.
 It is limited, and its limitation is what it shares with the desire of the *Self-Consciousness* chapter.
+To start with, pleasure is shared in a loving relationship, the *unity* of two selves.
+However, such a relationship necessarily gives way to certain hardships -- for instance, the accident of conception, or the realisation that your loved one will die.
+These hardships fracture the unity of the relationship, and reveal the way in which **necessity** takes precedence over pleasure-seeking.
+Life always gives way to death; one cannot plunge into the former without eventually coming to face the latter.
+When an individual realises this, they finally realise the *social responsibility* that is inherent to self-actualisation.
+'Self-recognizing pleasure reduces the agent self to a moment in a greater whole', Harris writes.[^46] Self-actualisation cannot be achieved through pleasure-seeking alone.

-Faust's desire earns him some kind of relationship with Gretchen, but their relationship never becomes something permanent and ethical: indeed, Gretchen ends up being charged with murder after she drowns the illegitimate child she had with Faust.
-Bound to Mephistopheles's pact, Faust is unable to pursue anything beyond worldly pleasure; in Robert Stern's words, 'pleasure-seeking now appears as an alien constraint on his happiness, a kind of external necessity or fate which seems to destroy him.'[^46] Hegel expresses this in logical terms by saying that the Faustian individual's practice ultimately amounts to
+So, Faust's desire earns him some kind of relationship with Gretchen, but their relationship never becomes something permanent and ethical; indeed, Gretchen ends up being charged with murder after she drowns the illegitimate child she had with Faust.
+Bound to Mephistopheles's pact, Faust is unable to pursue anything beyond worldly pleasure, unable to truly integrate himself in a community; in Robert Stern's words, 'pleasure-seeking now appears as an alien constraint on his happiness, a kind of external necessity or fate which seems to destroy him.'[^47] Hegel expresses this in logical terms by saying that the Faustian individual's practice ultimately amounts to

 > the further expansion of those empty essentialities, or of pure unity, of pure
 > difference, and of their relation ... the simply and empty but nonetheless
 > inexorable and impassive *relation* whose work is only the nothingness of
-> singular individuality.[^47]
+> singular individuality.[^48]

 As a consequence, Hegel explains, the pleasure-seeker's 'plunge into life' has ultimately been reversed: the individual has 'instead plunged into the consciousness of its own lifelessness ... as *dead* actuality.'
+Hegel describes this reversal as taking the individual from pure *being-for-itself* (the selfish pleasure-seeker who 'has jettisoned all community') to pure *being-in-itself* (the hard, basic actuality and 'lifeless necessity' of mortality, like the skull that phrenology finds at the apex of observational reason).[^49]

+Someone like Faust *feels* this reversal from the Eden of pleasure into the hell of necessity, but does not *understand* it rationally.
+As such, here is the point that we leave Faust behind.
+Only the individual who can recognise the fall into necessity as the *inherent* outcome of pleasure -- someone who can recognise the unavoidable death that awaits us at the end of life -- can reverse this reversal and 'know necessity as itself', thereby progressing to a new shape of individualism.[^50]